 Penalties for Carrying the Knives on Prohibited Places

-A knife is a useful tool but there are some lawful rules to use several knives which falls under Alabama Knife Law.
-Following and carrying forward the legal regulations of the state to others are our solemn responsibilities as a responsible citizen.
+A knife is a useful tool but there are some lawful rules to use several knives which fall under Alabama Knife Law.
+Following and carrying forward the legal regulations of the state to others are our solemn responsibilities as responsible citizens.
 So, use the knife, but before buying it, know the respective legislations because violating the law may compensate you in various strict ways.